LilaShiba/oopCapstone2023/README.md

 # OOP Tech Demo Presentation Rubric 📋🌟

-Use this rubric to evaluate the students' presentations based on their tech demo projects.
+Use this rubric to evaluate your peer's project based on their tech demo.
 Each category is scored on a scale of 1 (needs improvement) to 5 (excellent).

 ## 1. OOP Concepts Demonstrated (Encapsulation, Inheritance, Abstraction, Polymorphism) 🏆